 If you receive a PX grade you are eligible for supplementary assessment.
 The assessment item may be an assignment, a written exam or an oral exam.
 To pass this assessment item, you must demonstrate a “good” attainment of the learning outcomes, generally equivalent to a mark of 60/100.

 At the ANU we take academic integrity seriously.
-In Laptop Ensemble all the ANU academic integrity principles apply.
+In Sound and Music Computing all the ANU academic integrity principles apply.

 All ideas, code and content that is not created by you must be referenced.